martgil/webext-docs/mailTabs.rst

 .. api-section-annotation-hack::

-Get the properties of a mail tab.
+Get the :ref:`mailTabs.MailTab` properties of a mail tab.

 .. api-header::
    :label: Parameters